Learn how to send local and production push notifications in your React Native Application

 Usage

-- Foreground: App is open and active.
+- Foreground: app open and active.

-- Background: App is minimized.
+- Background: app minimized.

-- Killed: App is closed.
+- Killed: app closed.

 Coding Push Notifications